 This is a cold appetizer dish seasoned with shredded cabbage, peanuts, carrots, and parsley.
 We believe it came straight from the refrigerator as it was very cold but also fresh and crunchy.

 It tasted a little sour but that only enhanced the taste as it wasn’t your typical bland salad.
-In fact, we enjoyed picking at the strands of cabbage and nuts with chopsticks as we worked up our appetites.
+We enjoyed picking at the strands of cabbage and nuts with chopsticks as we worked up our appetites.

 We were impressed to find their small portion size (they have a bigger option) was more than enough for the two of us as it came in a deep bowl.
 It could’ve easily gone around a large group of people for sure.